Defense & National Security

 More on Defense & National Security

-January 13, 2017 Press Release
+January 21, 2021 Press Release

-WASHINGTON, D.C. – Congressman Bobby Scott (VA-03) issued the following statement on his No vote on S. 84, a bill to provide for an exception to a limitation against appointment of persons as Secretary of Defense within seven years of relief from active duty as a regular commissioned officer of the Armed Forces.
-Specifically, the legislation would allow Ret.
-Gen. James Mattis to serve as Secretary of Defense if confirmed by the United States Senate.
-“General Mattis has a distinguished military record and is certainly qualified to serve as Secretary of Defense.
-However, I voted against the waiver to allow General Mattis to serve as Secretary of Defense if confirmed by the Senate for several reasons.
-“Civilian control of our military has been a fundamental principal of our constitutional republic.
-Unfortunately, President-elect Trump’s transition staff cancelled General Mattis’ testimony before the House Armed Services Committee.
+WASHINGTON, D.C. – Congressman Bobby Scott issued the following statement on his vote in favor of H.R.
+335, a bill to provide for an exception to a limitation against appointment of persons as Secretary of Defense within seven years of relief from active duty as a regular commissioned officer of the Armed Forces.
+Specifically, the legislation would allow retired General Lloyd Austin III to serve as Secretary of Defense if confirmed by the United States Senate.
+“Under President Obama, General Austin oversaw operations against the Islamic State (ISIS) and the withdrawal of U.S. combat forces in Iraq.
+He has a distinguished military career with the Army and has a firm commitment to civilian leadership within the military.

-December 2, 2016 Press Release
+December 28, 2020 Press Release

-December 2, 2016 Press Release
+December 8, 2020 Press Release

-July 13, 2016 Press Release
+July 31, 2020 Press Release